Calorie Calculator

 Disclaimer on Calorie Tracking

-Algorithms provide an excellent starting baseline, but human metabolisms are adaptive.
+Calculated algorithms provide an excellent starting baseline, but human metabolisms are highly adaptive.
 We recommend following the caloric intake suggested by this calculator diligently for two weeks.
-If your weight doesn't move in the desired direction, adjust your intake by 100-200 calories and test again.
+If your scale weight doesn't move in the desired direction, adjust your intake by 100-200 calories and test again for another two weeks.